#NJFightsFlu

 Understand the importance of flu vaccination for children.

-Pregnant woman wearing a mask in baby room.
+Pregnant person wearing a mask in baby room.

-The flu shot is a critical precaution for pregnant women.
+The flu shot is a critical precaution for pregnant people.

 Woman using an inhaler.